Neutering: Females (spaying)

-Spaying is the surgical removal of the ovaries and uterus in female animals.
+Spaying is the surgical removal of the ovaries and sometimes uterus in female animals.
 It is commonly performed as a method of birth control and behavior modification.

 In non-human animals, the technical term is an ovo-hysterectomy or ovariohysterectomy; while in humans, this is called a hystero-oophorectomy.
-One form of spaying is to remove only the ovaries (oophorectomy or ovariectomy), which is mainly done in cats and young dogs.
+One form of spaying is to remove only the ovaries (oophorectomy or ovariectomy), which is mainly done in cats and young dogs as well as in laparoscopic procedures.
 Another, less commonly performed method is an "ovary-sparing spay" in which the uterus is removed but one (or both) ovaries are left.
 A complete ovariohysterectomy may involve removal of the ovaries, uterus, oviducts, and uterine horns.

 The surgery can be performed using a traditional open approach or by laparoscopic "keyhole" surgery.
 Open surgery is more widely available, as laparoscopic surgical equipment costs are expensive.
 Traditional open surgery is usually performed through a ventral midline incision below the umbilicus.
 The incision size varies depending upon the surgeon and the size of the animal.
 The uterine horns are identified and the ovaries are found by following the horns to their ends.

 There is a ligament that attaches the ovaries to the body wall, which may need to be broken down so the ovaries can be identified.
 The ovarian arteries are then ligated with resorbable suture material and then the arteries transected.
 The uterine body (which is very short in litter-bearing species) and related arteries are also tied off just in front of the cervix (leaving the cervix as a natural barrier).
 The entire uterus and ovaries are then removed.
 The abdomen is checked for bleeding and then closed with a three-layer closure.
 The linea alba and then the subcutaneous layer are closed with resorbable suture material.
 The skin is then stapled, sutured, or glued closed.
 For suturing the feline linea alba, the most appropriate suture bite and stitch interval size was suggested to be 5 mm.